Tuscarora people: Language

-Skarure, the Tuscarora language, is a member of the northern branch of the Iroquoian languages.
+Skarure, the Tuscarora language, belongs to the northern branch of the Iroquoian languages.
 Linguists and historians have both tried to determine when the Iroquoian-speaking Meherrin and Nottoway tribes separated from the Tuscarora.
 Before initial contact (1650), the English, based on reports from Algonquian natives, thought the three tribes were one people, as the Algonquian speakers referred to them by the exonym Mangoag.
 Following encounter by the English with the Tuscarora and other tribes, the colonists noted they used the same interpreters to translate with each of the peoples, which meant their languages were closely related.

 Although the Nottoway language went extinct in the early 1900s, linguists have been able to determine that it was distinct, although closely related to Tuscarora.
 In addition, the Cheroenhaka (Nottoway) Tribe has been working to revitalize the Nottoway Language in recent times.
 In historic times, the three tribes always identified as distinct and independent peoples.